zenithyap/tp/docs/UserGuide.md

 * Edits the bookmark at the specified `INDEX`.
 The index refers to the index number shown in the displayed bookmark list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
+* When editing tags, the existing tags of the bookmark will be removed i.e adding of tags is not cumulative.
-* You can remove all the person’s tags by typing `t/` without specifying any tags after it.
+* You can remove all the bookmark’s tags by typing `t/` without specifying any tags after it.

 Examples:
 *  `edit 1 t/Hobbit a/J. R. R. Tolkien` Edits the title and author of the 1st bookmark to be `Hobbit` and `J. R. R. Tolkien` respectively.
-*  `edit 2 n/The Odyssey t/` Edits the name of the 2nd person to be `The Odyssey` and clears all existing tags.
+*  `edit 2 n/The Odyssey t/` Edits the title of the 2nd bookmark to be `The Odyssey` and clears all existing tags.

 ### Locating bookmarks by title: `find`